James Balfour, Lord Pittendreich: Life

 He escaped by means of bribery, which he is said to have paid by intercepting money sent from France for Mary's aid.
-In August 1571, during the regency of Matthew Stewart, 4th Earl of Lennox, an act of forfeiture was passed against him, but next year he was again playing traitor and revealed the secrets of his party to James, Douglas, Earl of Morton.
-He obtained a pardon from Morton in 1573 and negotiated the pacification of Perth the same year.
-Distrusted by all parties, he fled to France, where he seems to have remained till 1580.
-In 1579 his forfeiture was renewed by act of parliament.
-In January 1580 he wrote to Mary offering her his services, and in June made a similar offer to Queen Elizabeth I of England, in which he criticised the influence of the Jesuits, and proposed to make a journey to Dieppe to attend Protestant services.
+In August 1571, during the regency of the 4th Earl of Lennox, an act of forfeiture was passed against him, but next year he was again playing traitor and revealed the secrets of his party to James, Earl of Morton.
+He obtained a pardon from Lord Morton in 1573, and negotiated the pacification of Perth the same year.
+Distrusted by all parties, he fled to France, where he seems to have remained until 1580.
+In 1579, his forfeiture was renewed by an Act of the Scottish Parliament.
+In January 1580, he wrote to Mary, offering her his services, and in June made a similar offer to Queen Elizabeth I of England, in which he criticised the influence of the Jesuits, and proposed to make a journey to Dieppe to attend Protestant services.

-On 27 December the same year he returned to Scotland and effected the downfall and execution of Morton by producing a bond, probably that in defence of Bothwell and to promote his marriage with Mary, and giving evidence of the latter's knowledge of Bothwell's intention to murder Darnley.
-In July 1581 his cause was reheard; he was acquitted of murder by assize, and shortly afterwards in 1581 or 1582 he was restored to his estates and received at court.
+On 27 December the same year, he returned to Scotland and effected the downfall and execution of Lord Morton by producing a bond, probably that in defence of Bothwell and to promote his marriage with Mary, and giving evidence of the latter's knowledge of Bothwell's intention to murder Darnley.
+In July 1581, his cause was reheard; he was acquitted of murder by assize, and shortly afterwards, in 1581 or 1582, he was restored to his estates and received at Court.
 His career ended shortly before 24 January 1584.
-He was the greatest lawyer of his day, and part-author at least of Balfour's Practicks, the earliest textbook of Scottish law, not published, however, till 1754.
+He was the greatest lawyer of his day, and part-author at least of Balfour's Practicks, the earliest textbook of Scots law, not published, however, until 1754.

 He wrote a major work on Scots law, called Practicks.
 This was completed about 1579 and was widely circulated in manuscript copies.
 It was published in 1754, and republished in 1962: Peter G B McNeil (ed), The Practicks of Sir James Balfour of Pittendreich (1962, Stair Society).

 He married Margaret, daughter and heir of Michael Balfour of Burleigh, by whom, besides three daughters, he had six sons, the eldest of whom, Sir Michael Balfour, was created Lord Balfour of Burleigh in 1607.
-His second son, Sir James Balfour, was created Baron Balfour of Clonawley in 1619.
+His second son, Sir James Balfour, was created Baron Balfour of Glenawley in 1619.